ssl-hep/ServiceX_frontend/docs/query_types.rst

 Query Types
 ===========

-ServiceX supports several ways to specify the data to be extracted from a dataset.
-The choice of query type depends on dataset format, and the complexity of the selection criteria.

-First a note about input data formats.
-The easiest data type to work with are flat root files that can be processed by the `uproot library <https://uproot.readthedocs.io/en/latest/index.html#documentation>`_.
-Examples of this file format would be CMS NanoAOD, ATLAS PHYSLITE, and group n-tuple files.

-Other datasets require the experiment's C++ framework to make sense of the data.
-For example, ATLAS xAOD, and CMS MiniAOD.
-For these datasets, ServiceX converts the query into C++ script that is acutally executed by the experiment framework.
+ServiceX queries can be expressed using a number of query languages.
+The queries are translated to actual code in the ServiceX *codegens*.
+Not all query languages support all potential input data formats, so once you have determined what input data you need to manipulate, you can decide what query language to express your query in.

 This table sumarizes the query types supported by ServiceX and the data formats they can be used with.